Workers' rights

 Office hours and lunch breaks

 A normal office workweek in Iceland is Monday through Friday, 8 hours per day.
-That is 37.5 hours per week, including lunch (usually a half-hour to one hour), equaling a 40-hour workweek.
+That is 37.5 hours per week, including lunch (usually half an hour to an hour), which equals a 40-hour workweek.
 Additionally, you are entitled to a 15-minute "coffee" break.
 Most offices start working between 8 and 10 AM.
 It is illegal for employers to schedule a workday that is longer than 13 hours.

-You also have the right to a minimum rest period of 11 hours of continuous rest per 24 hours.
+You also have the right to a minimum rest period of 11 hours of continuous rest within a 24-hour period.
 For example, if you are traveling for work and arrive home late in the evening, your workday will start 11 hours later, even after your usual scheduled start.
 Depending on your contract, Sundays should always be free, and usually Saturdays too.

 Overtime

-Here is where your contract really matters.
-All work after eight hours per day is considered overtime unless your contract includes overtime explicitly.
-If your contract stipulates overtime, you can ask your employer to specify how many hours are included before overtime pay starts.
+Your employment contract matters here.
+Any work beyond eight hours per day is considered overtime unless your contract explicitly includes overtime provisions.
+If it does, you can ask your employer to clarify how many hours are included before overtime pay begins.

-It is possible to request overtime as extra holiday days instead of pay, in which case one hour of overtime translates to one hour and forty minutes of a holiday.
-If you are called into work on a Saturday or Sunday, you are entitled to four hours overtime pay for showing up, even if the task at hand only takes a half-hour to complete.
+If you prefer, you can take overtime as additional holiday time instead of pay.
+Each hour of overtime converts to one hour and forty minutes of leave.
+If you are called in on a Saturday or Sunday, you are entitled to a minimum of four hours of overtime pay, regardless of how long the work actually takes.

 Sick leave